quanteda/quanteda.sentiment/README.md

 ![](man/images/unnamed-chunk-6-1.png)<!-- -->

-Good enough for government work\!
+Good enough for government work!

 ## Where to learn more